pytorch/glow/docs/JIT.md

 instructions that don't go back to the interpreter.
 Moreover, each instruction is optimized based on specific information on the context in which the instruction is executed.
-When a matrix multiplication is compiled the JIT knows exactly the dimensions of the matrices that are being executed and where the tensors are placed in memory.
-The JIT knows that the buffers do or do-not alias, and exactly the number of iterations for the loop.
+When a matrix multiplication is compiled the JIT knows exactly the dimensions of the matrices that are being executed.
 The knowledge enables much better code generation and vectorization.
 The JIT is also able to eliminate all calls to 'malloc', because the memory is statically allocated.
-The whole network is allocated by a single malloc call.
+The whole network is allocated by a single malloc call, all inputs and outputs a single seperate call.

 ### How the JIT Works